Discovery Objections Cheat Sheets: Full Guide

 4. Vague or Ambiguous

 Example: “Objection.
-This request is vague and ambiguous as it fails to define the term ‘relevant communications,’ making it unclear what is being sought.”
+This request is vague and ambiguous because it fails to define ‘relevant communications,’ making it unclear what information is being sought.”

 5. Confidential or Private Information

-An objection for confidential or private information is appropriate when a discovery request asks for sensitive business data, personal records, or legally protected material.
-While courts recognize the need for broad discovery, they also expect parties to protect trade secrets, financial details, medical records, and other confidential data.
+An objection based on confidential or private information applies when a discovery request seeks sensitive business data, personal records, or other legally protected material.

-Simply labeling something as “confidential” won’t be enough—if the information is relevant, a court may allow disclosure under a protective order to limit who can access it and how it’s used.
+However, simply labeling information as “confidential” is not enough to block production.
+If the material is relevant, a court may allow disclosure subject to limits, such as a protective order that controls who can access the information and how it can be used.

-Examples: “Objection.
-The request seeks confidential business records containing proprietary information not subject to unrestricted disclosure.”
+Example: “Objection.
+This request seeks confidential business records containing proprietary information not subject to unrestricted disclosure.”

 6. Already Available